philanc/luazen/README.md

 - base58 functions by Luke Dashjr (MIT)
 - md5, sha1 by Cameron Rich (BSD)
 - lzf functions by  Marc Alexander Lehmann (BSD, see src/lzf* headers)
+- blake2b, argon2i, ed/x25519 functions by Loup Vaillant (blake2b comes from the RFC 7693 reference code; ed/x25519 taken from Supercop's ref10 implementation)
+- norx from the reference implementation by Samuel Neves and Philipp Jovanovic

+See src/crypto_licenses.md.

-(the code from these sources has been significantly modified - all bugs are probably mine!)
+(the code from these sources has been more or less modified - all bugs are probably mine!)

-Copyright (c) 2016  Phil Leblanc
+Copyright (c) 2017  Phil Leblanc